thedmons/thedmons/README.md

 **Where I've worked:**
 - 🏗️ **Platform / Infrastructure** — APIs, headless CMS migrations, cloud-native architecture, and systems that other teams depend on
-- 💳 **Fintech** — navigated regulatory constraints, fraud tradeoffs, and the nuance of building trust in financial products
+- 💳 **Fintech** — navigated regulatory constraints, compliance requirements, and the nuance of building trust in financial products
 - 🛍️ **E-Commerce** — shipped features at scale with a focus on performance, SEO, and conversion

 ---